Counting Subgraphs in Degenerate Graphs: Introduction

+By combining Corollary \ref{cor:main} and Theorem \ref{thm:alpha-acyclic-no-cycles}, we immediately obtain the following very clean characterization of the graphs $H$ for which $\textsc{hom-cnt}_{H}$ is easy. \begin{corollary} $\textsc{hom-cnt}_{H}$ is easy if and only if $H$ is induced $C_k$-free for all $k \geq 6$.
+The ``only if" part is under Conjecture \ref{conj:triangle_detection}. \end{corollary}

-Let us now discuss the ideas that go into the proofs of Theorems \ref{thm:main} and \ref{thm:alpha-acyclic-no-cycles}, starting with the latter.
-Let us now discuss the proof of Theorem \ref{thm:alpha-acyclic-no-cycles}.
-This proof relies on a useful characterization of $\alpha$-acyclic hypergraphs given in \cite{BFMY} (and stated here as Theorem \ref{thm:HG-alpha-acyclic-S}).
+Let us now discuss the ideas that go into the proofs of Theorems \ref{thm:main} and \ref{thm:alpha-acyclic-no-cycles}.
+The proof of Theorem \ref{thm:alpha-acyclic-no-cycles} relies on a useful characterization of $\alpha$-acyclic hypergraphs given in \cite{BFMY} (and stated here as Theorem \ref{thm:HG-alpha-acyclic-S}).
 This characterization asserts that a hypergraph is $\alpha$-acyclic if and only if it does not contain two certain types of {\em obstructions}.
 These two types of obstructions generalize in different ways the notion of an induced cycle from graphs to hypergraphs.
 The main difficulty in the proof of Theorem \ref{thm:alpha-acyclic-no-cycles} lies in translating these ``hypergraph obstructions" into ``digraph obstructions", i.e. recognizing the digraph structures whose reachability hypergraphs correspond to these obstructions.

 We now move on to discuss the proof of Theorem \ref{thm:main}.
 With Theorem \ref{thm:alpha-acyclic-no-cycles} at hand, it is natural to first try and show that $\textsc{hom-cnt}_{C_k}$ is hard for all $k \geq 6$.
 This is indeed accomplished in the following \nolinebreak lemma.